-Perhaps you might survey customers and ask them to rate the product on a ten-point scale, in which case a simple bar graph might show a distribution of customers along that scale to get a sense of where the market stands on your product.
-On the other hand, you might also interview customers and listen to what positive and negative keywords they use to talk about a product.
+Perhaps you might interview customers and listen to what positive and negative keywords they use to talk about a product.
 As a result, a word cloud might be the most appropriate data visualization for that analysis.
 Whatever analysis you pursue, choosing the best data visualization for your research is an important decision to make.

-To facilitate data visualization, it is important to consider how the data in your research project should be organized.
+To facilitate the use of data visualization techniques, it is important to consider how the data in your research project should be organized.
 A market survey might produce hundreds or thousands of response records, so you might want to separate the responses of satisfied customers from the responses of unsatisfied customers to analyze the differences.
 Likewise, if you are conducting an interview study, you might benefit from separating documents by interview respondent characteristics.

 However, what if you have conducted multiple interviews with respondents?
 Document groups in ATLAS.ti can help you categorize documents that share a common characteristic.
 Document groups provide a convenient unit of analysis for many of the analysis tools in ATLAS.ti.
 You can think of a document group like a folder that holds a set of individual documents.

 Data visualization is effective in explaining research to others only if the researcher or data scientist can make sense of the data in front of them.
-Traditional research with unstructured data calls for coding the data with short, descriptive codes that can be analyzed later, whether statistically or thematically.
+Research with unstructured and non-numerical (in other words, qualitative) data calls for coding the data with short, descriptive codes that can be analyzed later.

 These codes form the basic data points of a meaningful qualitative analysis.
-They represent the structure of qualitative data sets, without which a scientific visualization with research rigor cannot be achieved.
+They represent the structure of qualitative data sets, without which a rigorous visualization cannot be generated.
 In most respects, data visualization of a qualitative research project requires coding the entire data set so that the codes adequately represent the collected data.